terjeio/grblHAL/drivers/MSP430F5529/README.md

 ## MSP430F5529

+__NOTE:__ This driver has been moved to the [new grblHAL repository](https://github.com/grblHAL/MSP430F5529), new issues should be opened there.

+---

 A GrblHAL driver for the Texas Instruments MSP430F5529 LaunchPad.

 I made this driver just to see if it could be done and for now I do not intend to use it myself...
 The only 16-bit grbl port available?